GavinHigham/Tiny-Universe-Engine/datastructures/ecs_notes.md

 CustomDrawables will set every uniform / bit of OpenGL state they need before being rendered BatchDrawables will have BatchStart / BatchDraw / BatchEnd calls

+Should I switch to something like sokol_gfx instead of OpenGL?

 # Constructors / Destructors

 The original implementation had constructor and destructor functions to clean up data associated with a component if it's removed (For example, may want to clean up textures / meshes when refcount hits 0).